Angmo-finance/angmo-finance.github.io/content/posts/accounts-overview.md

 - The past returns of all robos I have found are very decent and are able to provide 6% p.a. even for a low-risk portfolio.
 - There are no instruments with lower fees except DIY investing.

 If we get a bit more into details, robos can invest either into [Unit Trusts](https://www.investopedia.com/terms/u/unittrust.asp) or [ETFs](https://www.investopedia.com/terms/e/etf.asp).
 Each robo-advisor has its own strategy for the algorithms.
 They can be based on different economic theories and require a different amount of human intervention.
+But it is a story for another time.

 ##### My choice